6 Strategies For Handling Festive Family Friction

 It’s time to let go of the notion that people ‘should’ – or even can – behave the way you think they ought to.
 The main source of stress and friction is wishing people were different than they are.

 Before the big day, take time to sit quietly and think about how you wish they were.
 Now prepare to accept them exactly as they are.
-It doesn’t mean you have to like them or approve of their behavior.
+It doesn’t mean you have to like them or approve of their behaviour.
 You just need to accept it and stop driving yourself nuts.
 At best you might find they’re not as bad as you thought.
 At worst you can be detached from it. (see #2 below)

 In her amazing book, ‘Loving What Is’ Byron Katie asks four questions to help you overcome negative feelings towards any person in your life.
 The results are truly transformational.